Critical set for surface diffeomorphisms revisited: Introduction

-\item[--] If $f_{/\La}$ is far from homotheties, then the critical direction associated to a critical point is unique.

-\item[--] If a critical point is periodic, then the derivative at the period has only one eigenvalue: it is either an homothety, or an elliptic point or a parabolic point (up to multiplication by a scalar).
+\item[--] If a critical point is periodic, then the derivative at the period has only one eigenvalue: the derivative at the period is either a homothety, elliptic, or parabolic (up to scalar multiplication).
 In particular, in the dissipative context, the periodic point is an attracting periodic point.

-\item[--] If $f_{/\La}$ is far from homotheties, it follows that if all iterates of an orbit are critical points then the orbit is an attracting periodic point.
+\item[--] If $f_{/\La}$ is far from homotheties, then it cannot hold that all iterates of the critical point and the critical direction are critical points and critical directions.